 1994 gave us the first banner ads and the first cyberbank.
 New online shopping sites included Amazon (1995), eBay (1995) and Peapod (1996).PayPal was founded in 1998 to make paying for items on the Internet easier and more secure.
 The first $50 fee for registering a domain name was charged in 1995.

 webcams In 1993, the first webcam was the Trojan Room Coffee Machine at the University of Cambridge.
-FogCam went online at San Francisco State University in 1994, and (as of 2011) remains the oldest webcam still in operation.
+FogCam went online at San Francisco State University in 1994, and (as of 2014) is currently the oldest webcam still in operation.

 personal sites The first web hosts went online in the mid 1990s.
 These sites offer the average user a place to create free personal webpages.
 GeoCities was the most popular host, followed by Tripod, Angelfire, FreeServers, FortuneCity, Homestead and Xoom.
 Many colleges also gave students space to create their own webpages, and some internet service providers offered free web space as well.
 It became popular for personal websites with similar content to be linked in web rings.

 Some personal websites were maintained in the form of online journals, with entries listed in reverse chronological order.
 The term weblog was first applied to these journals in 1997.
 The shortened term blog was first used in 1999.